An Old Murder Is 'Unforgotten' In This Crime Drama's 4th And Finest Season

 If you regularly watch police shows, you know that very few of them make you feel anything.
 For every Mare of Easttown, there are 20 fast-paced crime dramas — from CSI to Line of Duty — that pass off sensation as emotion.

 Nicola Walker stars as Detective Chief Inspector Cassie Stuart who, along with her partner Sunny Khan (played excellently by Sanjeev Bhaskar) heads a unit that handles cold cases.
-Season 4 begins with a headless corpse being found inside a freezer in a junkyard.
+The fourth season begins with a headless corpse being found inside a freezer in a junkyard.
 The victim had been killed 30 years earlier.

 Cassie and Sunny soon link the killing to four people, two men and two women, who were police cadets at the time of the murder.
 It's almost certain that one of this quartet is the killer.
 But which one?